 In 1927 the B&O embarked on a rebuild program of the Mallets, changing most from the more complicated compound expansion system to simple as mentioned above.

-above.
-(To read more about compound steam and its differences in regards to simple expansion please click here.)
-Once outshopped the EL's designation was appended with an "a" to denote the locomotives' conversion to simple expansion.
+- To read more about compound steam and its differences in regards to simple expansion please click here. -

+Once out-shopped the EL's designation was appended with an "a" to denote the locomotives' conversion to simple expansion.